Lady Athlyne

-Lady Athlyne is a romance novel by Bram Stoker, written in 1908.
+Lady Athlyne is a romance novel by Bram Stoker, written and published in 1908 in London by Heinemann.
+The novel was published in the U.S. the same year by Paul R. Reynolds.
 It was published one year before the release of Stoker's The Lady of the Shroud.

-Brief biography of Bram Stoker
+The novel is a romantic adventure novel about Joy Ogilvie, an American woman who impersonates the wife of the Irish aristocrat Lord Athlyne, who becomes infatuated with the imposter.
+A romance results that touches on the themes of mistaken identity, honor, and social rebellion.

+The novel focuses on the theme of the New Woman, exploring the changing role of women in society and the greater impetus for emancipation and independence.

+Background

-Abraham (Bram) Stoker was born in Clontarf, Ireland near Dublin on 8 November 1847.
-Due to a childhood illness (which was never identified) that kept Stoker bedridden until about the age of seven, it is speculated that this might have been where he received some of the ideas for his stories like Dracula.
-Vampires, fairies, or stories of the boogeyman would have held his interest since he spent so much of his childhood in isolation; most of these are part of Irish Folklore.
+Abraham (Bram) Stoker was born in Clontarf, Dublin, Ireland on 8 November 1847.
+Due to a childhood illness (which was never identified) that kept Stoker bedridden until about the age of seven.

+He spent much of his childhood in isolation.
+He became familiar with Irish Folklore.

 He attended Trinity College Dublin, where he graduated in 1870.
-In his Personal Reminiscences of Henry Irving he says he graduated with honours in Pure Mathematics, but no trace of this can be found in the Trinity archives.
-A few years before his graduation, Stoker obtained a job in the Civil Service at Dublin Castle, thus working and studying at the same time.
-Soon enough, he moved to London, England in 1878 to work as an acting manager at the London theatre, Lyceum Theatre.
-Since Stoker was in such a unique crowd, with his access to actors and many high society individuals, it is not surprising that much of his writing focused on the supernatural.
-By using these influences, Stoker created a Gothic novel that combines several different elements.
-He used romance, history, adventure and his own supernatural influences that make his novels unique.
+In his Personal Reminiscences of Henry Irving he wrote that he graduated with honours in Pure Mathematics, but no record was found in the Trinity College archives.
+A few years before his graduation, Stoker obtained a position in the Civil Service at Dublin Castle.

+He moved to London in 1878 to work as an acting manager at the Lyceum Theatre.
+Stoker used influences from Irish folk tales and the theater that combined several different elements, such as romance, history, adventure, and his own supernatural influences, that make his writings unique.